Debra L. Barton, RN, PhD, AOCN

 Associate Professor, Oncology

 Drs.
 Barton and Loprinzi's research focuses on alleviating the negative side effects related to breast cancer treatments that are experienced by patients.
 Specifically, they are examining the use of natural products, such as ginseng, to relieve chemotherapy-related fatigue.
-In 2011-2012, this team undertook an additional study that sought to address the physical discomforts faced by female cancer survivors who cannot use estrogen.
+In 2011, this team launched a study that sought to address the physical discomforts faced by female cancer survivors who cannot use estrogen.
 Vaginal atrophy, causing dryness, discomfort, itching and pain with intercourse, is a significant problem for female cancer survivors who cannot use estrogen.
 Even low dose estrogen can have effects on tissue outside of the vagina and can present an unknown risk with respect to breast cancer.

 Debra Barton is an Associate Professor of Oncology at the Mayo Clinic in Rochester, MN.
 She also serves as program coordinator for the Community Clinical Oncology Program (CCOP) Research Base of the North Central Cancer Treatment Group, where she is a clinical investigator.
 Dr. Barton is a full member of the Mayo Clinic Comprehensive Cancer Center and part of the leadership team for Cancer Prevention and Control.